dwenking/wingfuzz-detected-bugs/README.md

 SPATIAL INDEX(f2))ENGINE=InnoDB;
 INSERT INTO t1(f1) VALUES(0), (1), (2);
 ```
-*The root cause of the bug.* When a InnoDB table contains any index, the InnoDB engine will try bulk insertion when inserting multiple rows.
+*The root cause of the bug.* When an InnoDB table contains any index, the InnoDB engine will try bulk insertion when inserting multiple rows.
 The bulk insertion depends on the primary key which is automatically constructed by the index.
-However, the SPATIAL index is a special index which never construct the primary key.
-Thus, when the bulk insertion were looking for the primary key in the SPATIAL index, it triggered an assertion failure.
+However, the SPATIAL index is a special index that never constructs the primary key.
+Thus, when the bulk insertion was looking for the primary key in the SPATIAL index, it triggered an assertion failure.

 ### Case Study 8: An assertion failure in SQLite when using RETURNING *.

-The test case creates a table t1 in sqlite with data inserted, creates an empty temporary table t2, and inserts data of t1 into the temprary table t2.
+The test case creates a table t1 in SQLite with data inserted, creates an empty temporary table t2, and inserts data of t1 into the temporary table t2.
 If the `RETURNING *` feature is enabled in the second insertion, the SQLite will trigger an assertion failure.

 ```sql
 CREATE TABLE t1(a);